saadeghi/daisyui/packages/docs/src/routes/(routes)/components/modal/+page.md

     desc: Hidden checkbox that controls the state of modal
   modifier:
   - class: modal-open
-    desc: Keeps the modal open (you can add this class uisng JS)
+    desc: Keeps the modal open (you can add this class using JS)
   placement:
   - class: modal-top
     desc: Moves the modal to top